nikodunk/blog/content/learnings.md

 ---------

-Goodgood – price comparison for sustainable products
+Goodgood – price comparison for sustainable products (search engine prototype)
 ---

 GoodGood, a software project to help you compare prices on certified green products (“is chaos in the green certification market a customer problem?”), later re-focused to cosmetics (“is green certification chaos of cosmetics a customer problem?”).
 Neither were problems.